facebook/docusaurus/docs/api-pages.md

 title: Pages and Styles
 ---

-Docusaurus provides support for writing pages as React components inside the `website/pages` folder which will share the same header, footer, and styles as the rest of the site.
+Docusaurus provides support for writing pages as React components inside the `website/pages` directory which will share the same header, footer, and styles as the rest of the site.

 ## URLs for Pages

-Any `.js` files in `website/pages` will be rendered to static html using the path of the file after "pages".
+Any `.js` files in `website/pages` will be rendered to static HTML using the path of the file after `pages`.
 Files in `website/pages/en` will also get copied out into `pages` and will OVERRIDE any files of the same name in `pages`.
-For example, the page for the `website/pages/en/help.js` file will be found at the url `${baseUrl}en/help.js` as well as the url `${baseUrl}help.js`, where `${baseUrl}` is the `baseUrl` field set in your [siteConfig.js file](api-site-config.md).
+For example, the page for the `website/pages/en/help.js` file will be found at the URL `${baseUrl}en/help.js` as well as the URL `${baseUrl}help.js`, where `${baseUrl}` is the `baseUrl` field set in your [siteConfig.js file](api-site-config.md).

 ## Titles for Pages